What you need to focus on when learning a new language

 Yes, learning a new language leads to opening up to a new culture.
 In addition, it is an excellent way to boost your memory and help your mental health.

-Whatever your aim, take time to list each of your motivations to practice this new language.
+Whatever your aim, take time to list each of your motivations to practice this new language in our French immersion school.
 When it is clear enough, you will involve yourself fully in your new activity and it will make the difference.